Updated: June 20, 2024

 Climate

-The insulation you choose should be appropriate for your local climate.
-In colder regions, higher R-values are necessary to retain heat, whereas in warmer climates, insulation that reflects heat may be more beneficial.
+The insulation you choose should be for your climate.
+Colder climates need higher R-values to keep heat in, warmer climates need insulation that reflects heat.

 Home Age

-Older homes may have different structural challenges and insulation needs than newer homes.
-For instance, older homes might require more air sealing or may only accommodate certain types of insulation due to space constraints in wall cavities or attics.
+Older homes have different structural challenges and insulation needs than new homes.
+Older homes may need more air sealing or only can accommodate certain types of insulation due to space constraints in wall cavities or attics.

 Existing Insulation